About

 The data

-Each dive site record includes geographic coordinates (WGS 84), type classification, depth range, difficulty level, and a flexible tags field for wildlife sightings, seasonal conditions, currents, and entry type.
+Each dive site record includes geographic coordinates (WGS 84), environment and topology classification, depth range, entry type, standardized region (ISO 3166-2), sea (Marine Regions MRGID), and a flexible tags field for additional metadata like local names.
 Every update is automatically versioned in a history table.

 Contributing